 Incorporate Electric Rotating Storage Cabinets into Your Design to Meet ADA Standards

 In every workplace, employee common use areas must meet the ADA Standards for Accessible Design.
 This includes halls, lobbies, entrances, assembly areas, and storage areas.
 When you are designing a commercial building, whether it is an office, library, medical facility, or school, access to stored items can make a big impact on how employees work – especially employees that have limited mobility.
 Electric Rotating Storage Cabinets can be easily incorporated into a variety of storage areas to meet ADA Standards and to provide a better work environment for everyone.
+Click here to learn more about electric rotating storage cabinets.

 Meeting ADA Standards with Electric Rotating Cabinets Provides Better Ergonomics for All